 In addition, if consumers purchase moving services for a move to another state, federal regulations apply.
-Consumers may learn more about their rights and responsibilities by visiting the United States Department of Transportation's website, at www.fmcsa.dot.gov/protect-your-move/consumer-rights.
+Consumers may learn more about their rights and responsibilities in the United States Department of Transportation (USDOT) publication Your Rights and Responsibilities When You Move.
 Consumers may obtain this publication or additional information or file a complaint by contacting the USDOT as follows: